opentensor/old-docs/src/Arguments.md

 --neuron.local_train
 neruon.local_train:
 ```
-- If true, allow local training.
+- Allow local training. local_train is "false" by default.
+Do not set to "false."
 ```
 --neuron.remote_train
 neuron.remote_train:
 ```
-- If true, allow remote training.
+- Allow remote training.
+Remote training is "false" by default.
+Do not set to "false."
 ```
 --neuron.validation_synapse
 neuron.validation_synapse: